 If you’re reading this, you might be interested in some games similar to Fortnite.
 Maybe you just want to go against the grain and find your footing in games similar in taste, but radically different in their core execution of the genre.
-Here is my compilation of games that share the same genes.
+Here is my compilation of games like Fortnite.

 - Call of Duty: Black Ops 4

 - Dying Light: Bad Blood